ZeNorm

 Great specs are discovered, not drafted.

 Most agent failures start before code — vague intent, missing constraints, hidden edge cases.
-ZeNorm surfaces those gaps so your agent doesn't have to guess.
+ZeNorm surfaces those gaps first.

 What you said